wavemotion-dave/A7800DS/README.md

  Most things you should expect from an emulator.
 Speed is excellent on the DSi and less great on the older DS-LITE.
 For the DS-LITE you can expect full speed only on about half of the 7800 library.
-The more traditional games (think: Asteroids, Astro Blaster, Robotron, Food Fight, Centipede, Pac-Man Collection, etc) will all run great.
+The more traditional games (think: Asteroids, Astro Blaster, Robotron, Food Fight, Centipede, Pac-Man Collection, etc) should all run great.
 The really big bankswitched games will struggle on the older DS-LITE/PHAT hardware.

  Add highscore.rom for 7800 High Score saving.
 This can be in /roms/bios, /data/bios
  or in the same directory as the emulator.
+It's worth the effort!

 Copyright :
 ----------
-A7800DS is Copyright 2022 by Dave Bernazzani (wavemotion-dave).
+A7800DS is Copyright 2021-2022 by Dave Bernazzani (wavemotion-dave).

 Copying and distribution of this emulator, it's source code and associated readme files, with or without modification, are permitted in any medium without